MkDay/Post-Collection/prevent-default-vs-return-false.md

 ```

-### How to check whether the *Event.preventDefault()* has been executed or not
+### How to check whether the *Event.preventDefault()* has been executed or not - *Event.defaultPrevented*

+Congrats! now you know how to use *preventDefault()* to stop default behaviors.
+But when you use it in practical code, at some point, you may want to make sure whether it actually works or not.
+This is the place where [`Event.defaultPrevented`](https://developer.mozilla.org/en-US/docs/Web/API/Event/defaultPrevented) comes into the play.

-There is a read-only property called [`Event.defaultPrevented`](https://developer.mozilla.org/en-US/docs/Web/API/Event/defaultPrevented) to check whether the `.preventDefault()` has been executed or not.
+It is a read-only property that checks whether the `.preventDefault()` has been executed or not.
 If it has been executed then it returns true, otherwise false.

 ```javascript